carlonlv/ASA-DataFest-2019/README.md

 Player level data are provided by the individual athletes themselves and by IMU/GPS devices worn on their vests during games.
 GPS data
 may not be available if players are out of range of the satellites.
 Players are uniquely identified by the PlayerID variable in all data files.
 Note that players numbered 18-21 did not play in any of the games in the datasets, and so they can be removed from the analysis.
+**Due to the requirement of the Organizer, we are not allowed to distribute the datasets online.**

 ### Games.csv
 Tells you when, where, opponent, and high-level outcomes and events in the game("box scores").